Co-Parenting Disputes: Solve It or Lawyer Up?

 Filter 3: Is This a Pattern or a One-Off?

 These are "solve it" situations.
-They're annoying, sometimes infuriating, but they're best handled with direct communication or a structured mediation process — not a legal filing.
+Best handled with direct communication or mediation, not a legal filing.

-Patterns are different.
-They indicate a systemic problem, and they may justify legal intervention — especially if you've already tried direct communication and it hasn't worked.
+Patterns indicate a systemic problem and justify legal intervention, especially if direct communication has already failed.

 The "Solve It" Playbook: Resolving Disputes Without a Lawyer